-Rainwater fittings

-Repair category 2

-Notes There is some evidence of corrosion which may result in leakage.
+Rainwater fittings Repair category 2 Notes There is evidence of corrosion which may result in leakage.
+Evidence of previous leakage noted to be affecting the stonework beneath the wallhead gutter at the front elevation.
+Repairs should be undertaken to this area and any associated defects.

 Main walls

 Repair category 1

-Notes The main outer walls of the property generally appeared in fair order consistent with age.
+Notes The stonework generally appeared in fair condition commensurate with age and type of property.